VSRomanov/Tutorial_Clustering/README.md

 ## Introduction

-***Hierarchical clustering*** Hierarchical clustering leads to a nested structure of clusters: larger clusters contain smaller ones.
+***Hierarchical clustering.*** Hierarchical clustering leads to a nested structure of clusters: larger clusters contain smaller ones.
 The agglomerative method starts with small clusters, which contain exactly one object (singletons).
 Subsequently, the clusters are merged into the bigger ones until the stop criterion is fulfilled.